FAQs

 Not with the standard edition (it requires periodic online license checks).

-However, we do offer enterprise options for restricted networks:
+will do offer enterprise options for restricted networks after the release of the 1.5.0 :

 On-prem floating licensing: Run a local license service inside your network, no internet needed for clients.